CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 This has to be defined in the following database tables:
 - role
 - role_to_device

+## Examples for various roles

+As all roles are additive (meaning a user gets all permissions from all roles he/she has), a reporter would have for example the following roles:
+- reporter, reporter-viewall
+- reporter, reporter-tenant1
+- reporter, reporter-tenant7, reporter-tenant12

+Just having the reporter role would mean a user can view basic tables like device types, service types, bot not see a single device rulebase.
+And just having reporter-tenant1 role, a user would not be able to see device types and reports would therefore not work.

+Reasoning: rights to basic tables need only be applied once for all reporters.

 ## LDAP - remote vs. local
 - When using only the local LDAP server, the user <--> role matching is implemented with LDAP groups managed via the web user interface.